PiwikPRO/PPMS-PublicDocs/sdks/android-sdk-beta/methods/audienceManagerSetProfileAttribute().rst

 -----

 * Each event always sends the following attributes: Site or app ID, Visitor ID, and Device ID.
-* If setAnonymizationState(false) and the User ID and Email are set, each event will also send them.
+* If setAnonymizationState(false) is set and User ID and Email are set, each event will also send User ID and Email.
 * You can see all added attributes in Audience Manager > Profile.

 Related methods